funkylarma/adamchamberlin.info/src/pages/contact.md

 ---
-title: "Social"
+title: 'Contact'
-kicker: "Time to get in contact"
+kicker: 'Time to get social'
-eleventyNavigation:
-  key: Social
-  order: 3
-permalink: "/social/"
+permalink: '/contact/'
 ---

 Over the years I have had various contact forms and social networking handles, all I have learnt is that they serve to generate more email or internet mental chatter.{.h3}